fritzali/notes/MASS/Astrobiology/project/README.md

 ## Computational Astrobiology – Project: Exoplanet Habitability with PLATO using PSLS

-# Exoplanet Habitability with PLATO: An End-to-End Machine Learning Pipeline for Exoplanet Detection and Habitability Classification

-This project implements a fully integrated, modular data processing and machine learning pipeline engineered to simulate, clean, validate, and analyze planetary transit signatures from high-precision stellar time-series data.
-Designed around the instrument capabilities and scientific goals of the European Space Agency's (ESA) upcoming **PLATO** mission, this repository provides researchers with tools to transition from raw stellar parameters to robust exoplanet habitability classifications.
-By bridging the gap between forward-modeled astrophysics and modern ensemble/deep-learning classification techniques, the pipeline automates the identification of worlds capable of retaining atmospheres and supporting liquid surface water.
+This project implements a modular data processing and machine learning pipeline to simulate, clean, validate, and analyze planetary transit signatures from **PSLS** stellar timeseries data.
+Designed around the instrument capabilities and scientific goals of the upcoming **PLATO** mission, this repository aims to provide tools to transition from raw stellar parameters to sensible exoplanet habitability classifications.
+By bridging the gap from forward modeled astrophysics to modern ensemble classification and regression techniques, the pipeline automates the identification of worlds capable of retaining atmospheres and supporting liquid surface water.

 ---